abdfaizaan/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 ## Summary

-In this lab, you provisioned an Azure OpenAI resource, deployed a model using Azure AI Foundry, and explored its capabilities in the Chat playground, including testing prompts, adjusting parameters, and evaluating the model’s ability to generate code for your applications.
+In this lab, you provisioned an Azure OpenAI resource, deployed a model using Azure Microsoft Foundry, and explored its capabilities in the Chat playground, including testing prompts, adjusting parameters, and evaluating the model’s ability to generate code for your applications.

 ### You have successfully completed the lab.
 Click on Next >> to proceed with the next lab.